NervanaSystems/ngraph/doc/sphinx/source/core/constructing-graphs/execute.rst

 The :ref:`second scenario <scenario_two>` involves the use of dynamic tensors.
 A :term:`dynamic tensor` is a tensor whose shape can change from one "iteration" to the next.
-When created, a framework :term:`bridge` might supply only *partial* shape information: it might be **all** the tensor dimensions, **some** of the tensor dimensions, or **none** of the tensor dimensions; furthermore, the rank of the tensor may be left unspecified.
+When a dynamic tensor is created, a framework :term:`bridge` might supply only *partial* shape information: it might be **all** the tensor dimensions, **some** of the tensor dimensions, or **none** of the tensor dimensions; furthermore, the rank of the tensor may be left unspecified.
 The "actual" shape of the tensor is not specified until some function writes some value to it.
 The actual shape can change when the value of the tensor is overwritten.
 It is the backend’s responsibility to set the actual shape.
 The :term:`model description` for the second scenario based on the :file:`partial_shape.cpp` code in the ``/doc/examples/dynamic_tensor`` directory, and it deconstructs the steps that must happen (either programmatically or manually) in order to successfully retreive shape data.

 * :ref:`create_dyn_tensor`
 * :ref:`call_graph_vw_`